WASP-63

+Nomenclature

+The designation WASP-63 indicates that this was the 63rd star found to have a planet by the Wide Angle Search for Planets.
+It is also known as CD-38 2551 from the Durchmusterung catalog.

+In the 2019 NameExoWorlds campaign, this system was assigned to Malawi but did not get named at that time.
+It was then included among 20 systems to be named by the following NameExoWorlds campaign in August 2022.
+The approved names, proposed by a team from Croatia, were announced in June 2023.
+WASP-63 is named Kosjenka and its planet is named Regoč, after characters from Croatian Tales of Long Ago by Ivana Brlić-Mažuranić.

 Stellar properties

 This is a G-type star with a stellar classification of G8; the luminosity class is currently unknown.
 The star is much older than the Sun at approximately 8.3 billion years.
 WASP-63 is slightly enriched in heavy elements, having 120% of the solar abundance of iron.
 The stellar radius is enlarged for a G8 star, and models suggest it has evolved into a subgiant star.
 It has 1.1 times the mass of the Sun and is spinning with a projected rotational velocity of 3 km/s.

 Planetary system

-In 2012 a transiting gas giant planet b was detected on a tight, circular orbit.
+In 2012 a transiting gas giant planet WASP-63b was detected on a tight, circular orbit.
 Its equilibrium temperature is 1536±37 K, and measured dayside temperature is 1547±308 K. The planet is similar to Saturn in mass but is highly inflated due to proximity to the parent star.
 The planetary atmosphere contains water and likely has a high cloud deck of indeterminate composition.

-In August 2022, this planetary system was included among 20 systems to be named by the third NameExoWorlds project.